nduc03/hoshino-mochiru/readme.md

 ## Installation prerequisite

 Node.js 16.6.0 or newer is required.
 Redis database is recommended for the bot to work properly.
+Create .env file with correct configuration from template.env is required for the bot to work properly.
 All the npm package is listed in ```package.json```, just use ```npm install``` to install all the dependencies.

 ### How to register commands